Answered By: Robert Sebek Last Updated: Nov 27, 2019 Views: 1706

 A publication is considered to be scholarly if it is authored by academics for a target audience that is mainly academic, the printed format isn't usually a glossy magazine, and it is published by a recognized society with academic goals and missions.
 A publication is considered to be peer-reviewed or refereed if its articles go through an official editorial process that involves review and approval by the author's peers (experts in the same subject area.)
 Most (but not all) scholarly publications are peer-reviewed.

-Some databases, like EBSCOhost, ProQuest, and Summon, allow searching to be limited to this type of publication.
+Discovery Search and some databases, like those provided by EBSCOhost and ProQuest, allow searching to be limited to peer-reviewed publications.
 Look for the limiter on the advanced search screen.
 Once applied, all of your search results will be scholarly or peer-reviewed publications.